MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_Volumes_emptyDir_14.md

-# ✅ Kubernetes Volumes
+# Kubernetes Volumes

 ## 1. Why Do We Need Kubernetes Volumes?

-By default, **data stored inside a container is temporary**.
+By default, data stored inside a container running in a Pod is temporary (**ephemeral**).

 This means:

-* If a **container restarts → data is lost**
+* If a container restarts → data may be lost
-* If a **pod is rescheduled to another node → data is lost**
+* If a Pod is deleted or rescheduled to another node → data is lost

+As a result:

+* Logs disappear
+* Uploaded files disappear
+* Database data gets deleted

-➡️ To solve this, Kubernetes introduces **Volumes** to store data outside the container filesystem.
+Because containers do not store data permanently, Kubernetes introduces **Volumes** to store data outside the container filesystem.

+Volumes provide:

+* Persistent storage
+* Permanent data retention
+* Shared storage between containers
+* Data retention during container restart
+* Stable storage for stateful applications

+Volumes are attached to the Pod, and containers inside the Pod mount and use the Volume.

 ---

-## 2. What Is a Volume in Kubernetes?
+# 2. What is a Volume in Kubernetes?

-Kubernetes Volumes allow Pods/containers to store and access data persistently.
-Since containers are ephemeral (deleted → data lost), Volumes solve the problem of data persistence, especially for databases like MongoDB, MySQL, PostgreSQL, etc. It allowing to

-✔ Data persistence
-✔ Data sharing between containers
-✔ Storage managed by cluster/node/cloud

-📌 **Important:**
-A Volume is attached to a **Pod**, *not to a container.*
+A Kubernetes Volume is a storage mechanism that allows containers inside a Pod to store and access data persistently.

-However, containers inside the same pod can mount and use it.
+## Features of Kubernetes Volumes

+* Persistent storage
+* Permanent data retention
+* Shared storage between containers
+* Data retention during container restart
+* Stable storage for stateful applications

+By default, container storage is:

+* Temporary
+* Deleted when the container crashes/restarts

+Volumes solve this problem.

 ---